4-Point Inspection

 What Is a 4-Point Inspection?

-The 4-Point Inspection looks at the four major systems of your home, including:
+The 4-Point Inspection looks at the following 4 major systems of your home:

 1. Electrical